zrythm/zrythm/doc/user/tracks/track-operations.rst

 ---------------

 Tracks are selected by clicking on them, either in the tracklist or in the mixer.
-There is also an option to auto-select tracks when a track object is selected in the timeline.

-.. todo:: Explain this option.

 Multiple tracks can be selected by pressing and holding :kbd:`Control` while clicking them.

+.. seealso:: There is also :ref:`an option to auto-select tracks when a track object is selected in the timeline <tracks/tracklist:Tracklist Settings>`.

 Moving/Copying Tracks
 ---------------------